-The Notice does not address other significant aspects of the U.S. federal income tax treatment of Bitcoins, including: (i) whether Bitcoins are properly treated as "commodities" for U.S. federal income tax purposes; (ii) whether Bitcoins are properly treated as "collectibles" for U.S. federal income tax purposes; (iii) the proper method of determining a holder's holding period and tax basis for Bitcoins acquired at different times or at varying prices; and (iv) whether and how a holder of Bitcoins acquired at different times or at varying prices may designate, for U.S. federal income tax purposes, which of the Bitcoins is transferred in a subsequent sale, exchange or other disposition.
+The Notice and the Ruling & FAQs does not address other significant aspects of the U.S. federal income tax treatment of DOT, including: (i) whether convertible virtual currencies are properly treated as "commodities" for U.S. federal income tax purposes; (ii) whether convertible virtual currencies are properly treated as "collectibles" for U.S. federal income tax purposes; (iii) the proper method of determining a holder's holding period and tax basis for convertible virtual currencies acquired at different times or at varying prices; and (iv) whether and how a holder of convertible virtual currencies acquired at different times or at varying prices may designate, for U.S. federal income tax purposes, which of the convertible virtual currencies is transferred in a subsequent sale, exchange or other disposition.